tnakazato/priism/README.md

 # PRIISM: Python Module for Radio Interferometry Imaging with Sparse Modeling

 PRIISM is an imaging tool for radio interferometry based on the sparse modeling technique.
 It is implemented as a Python module so that it is able to work on various types of platforms.
 For quick start, please check [Prerequisites](#prerequisites) and then follow installation instruction.
-You can use [`cmake`](#installation-with-cmake) or [Python `setuptools`](#installation-with-setuptools-python-3--casa-6-only) depending on your preference.
+You can install PRIISM with either [`cmake`](#installation-with-cmake) or [Python `setuptools`](#installation-with-setuptools-python-3--casa-6-only) depending on your preference.

 <!-- TOC -->